 Why Do I Need to Do a pH Meter Calibration?

 Given the crucial role of the pH meter, calibration of the pH meter must be done routinely.
 One of them is as a means of controlling raw materials and intermediate materials.
 If your pH meter cannot show an accurate value, it is not impossible that the characteristics of the material will change.
+To ensure accurate calibration results, it is recommended that the pH meter calibration is performed by competent personnel.

 In addition, the calibration of the pH meter can also help the environment.
 By routinely performing a calibration the pH level of the production waste can be accurately measured before disposal.
 The pH level shown on the pH meter will help you determine which procedure is right for treating the waste.